Your business needs a website

 What if you also had a Services page that described all of the different types of services you provide.
 Could the initial referral turn into a much larger project?

-What if you had a Contact page that listed your place of business (even if it’s your home), your phone number and that you were licensed and insured.
+What if you had a Contact page that listed your place of business, your phone number and that you were licensed and insured.
 So people know you’re local, and not a fly-by-night operation.
-What if you also listed the trade associations you are a member of or things like a BBB or Angie’s list rating.
+What if you displayed photo’s of your business (no building? how about trucks and employees) and listed the trade associations you are a member of or things like a BBB or Angie’s list rating.
 Would that help?

-Now contrast the view of your prospect selecting a tradesman with this basic information versus hiring someone blind.
+Now contrast the view of your prospect selecting a tradesperson with this basic information versus hiring someone blind.
 Who would you hire?